 Getting To Whispering Canyon Cafe

 From the dock, it’s just a short walk past the pool and then into the lobby area.
-Whispering Canyon Cafe is in the far corner of the lobby.
+The restaurant is in the far corner of the lobby.

 Whispering Canyon Cafe Antics

 The servers like to have a little bit of fun with you as you eat, and is great fun if you like to interact back.

-Menu at Whispering Canyon Cafe
+Menu At Whispering Canyon Cafe